tombye/trexit/_posts/2017-08-03-things-germany-is-good-at.markdown

 ## Stopping for a chat

 In France and Belgium, we got lots of "bonjours" and "bonne routes", but in Germany we've had much more than the occasional "hallo" and "viel spaß".
-People have stopped to talk about everything from the weather to "scheisse Brexit".
+People have stopped to talk about everything from the weather to "scheiße Brexit".

 ![viel spaß German text book with 2 stereotypical Germans on the front cover](https://github.com/tombye/trexit/raw/gh-pages/assets/images/typical-german-people-saying-hello.jpg)